jerps/Yagols/README.md

 ### License

-Yagols is [MIT Licensed](LICENSE.txt).
+Yagols is [MIT Licensed](LICENSE).
 You may use, distribute and copy it under the license terms.

 ### Changes

+* v4.2.1 (september 2019)

+  * Search 200 gen deep instead of 1000 to look for oscillators and spaceships (max p200).

 * v4.2 (september 2019)